aws-samples/aws-lex-web-ui/templates/README.md

 - `WebAppConfBotInitialSpeech`: Message spoken by bot when the microphone is first pressed in a conversation
 - `WebAppConfToolbarTitle`: Title displayed in the chatbot UI toobar
+- `EnableMarkdownSupport`: Enables support of Markdown formatting in the UI by bots that provide Markdown formatting in their esponses.
+- `ShouldLoadIframeMinimized`: When set to true and using the lex-web-ui embedded in an iframe, the ChatBot Iframe will be minimized when the page is loaded.
+- `ShowResponseCardTitle`: Lex and Alexa based bots may return ResponseCards.
+ResponseCards always include a title.
+If this parameter is set to true, this title is rendered in the lex-web-ui.
+Optionallty this can be set to false, and the title is not displayed.
+This is a global setting.

 ### Output
 Once the CloudFormation stack is successfully launched, the status of